Spacechild1/vstplugin/README.md

 #### Linux

-On Linux, classic bit-bridging is not very common because plugins are either open source or they are recent enough to provide 64-bit versions.
+On Linux, classic bit-bridging (= running 32-bit plugins on a 64-bit host) is not very common because plugins are either open source or they are recent enough to provide 64-bit versions.

-However, since *vstplugin v0.5* it is also possible to run Windows plugins on Linux!
+However, since *vstplugin v0.5* it is also possible to run 64-bit and 32-bit Windows plugins on Linux!
 For this you need to have Wine installed on your system.
 Unfortunately, there are several different Wine versions (stable, development, staging, etc.) and they are not 100% compatible.
 The binaries available at https://git.iem.at/pd/vstplugin/-/releases are built against the standard Wine version shipped with Debian.
 If you want to use a newer Wine version, you might have to build *vstplugin* from source.